alessandrofacchini/memoryai-privacy/index.md

 - **Backup Data:** If you enable the cloud backup feature, the app creates a copy of your data and uploads it to your personal cloud storage account (Google Drive on Android, iCloud on iOS).
 See Section 5 for details.
 - **App Preferences:** Settings and preferences you configure within the app (e.g., language selection, theme).

 We collect **minimal, anonymous usage analytics** through TelemetryDeck, a privacy-first analytics service based in the European Union (Germany).
 These analytics help us understand how the app is used and improve it.
 The data collected is **fully anonymous** — it contains no personal information, no device identifiers, no IP addresses, and no user-generated content.
 Examples of anonymous signals include: "the app was opened," "a model was loaded," "a message was sent" (never the message itself).
 For more details, see Section 9.
 You can learn more about TelemetryDeck's privacy practices at [telemetrydeck.com/privacy](https://telemetrydeck.com/privacy/).

-No user-created content is sent to any server owned or operated by MemoryAI.
-Data only leaves your device if you explicitly choose to back up to your personal cloud storage or share content via the Share feature (see Section 5).
+We also use **Sentry** for crash and error diagnostics.
+Sentry is used only to help us detect, investigate, and fix app failures; it is **not** used for product analytics.
+We configure Sentry to minimize the data sent, disable default personally identifiable information collection, and filter or redact diagnostic payloads before submission.
+We do **not** intentionally send your prompts, messages, document contents, backup contents, or authentication tokens to Sentry.
+No user-created content is sent to any server owned or operated by MemoryAI unless you explicitly choose to back up to your personal cloud storage or share content via the Share feature (see Section 5).

 ---